RavenProject/Ravencoin/README.md

 other people's pull requests, and remember this is a security-critical project where any mistake might cost people lots of money.

-Testnet is now up and running and available to use during development.
-There is an issue when connecting to the testnet that requires the use of the -maxtipage parameter in order to connect to the test network initially.
-After the initial launch the -maxtipage parameter is not required.
+Testnet is up and running and available to use during development.

-Use this command to initially start ravend on the testnet. <code>./ravend -testnet -maxtipage=259200</code>

 ### Automated Testing